Enalean/tuleap-documentation-en/languages/en/user-guide/code-review/pullrequest.rst

 Notifications are not sent to the user doing the action, i.e. a user will not receive a mail for a comment she has posted.

+You can also mention a user using its username in a comment, the corresponding user will receive a mail notification.
+This is a one-time notification, mentioned users will not receive updates for new comments of changes of the pull request.

 Integrate with Jenkins
 ----------------------